inf112-v21/The-Downward-Spiral/README.md

 This should be a string.
 Now you should be able to connect to the other pc by running and choosing client as described above.

+When you have collected all the flags you are greeted with a victory screen and a `restart` button.
+The restart button does however not shut down the server.
+So it's recommended to stop main and run the game again.

-If there is any problems try looking at [errorhandling](#known-buggs-and-possible-solutions).
+If there are any problems try looking at [errorhandling](#known-buggs-and-possible-solutions).

 ___